Jo-wang/Daily-Paper-Reading/segmentation/Active Boundary Loss for Semantic Segmentation.md

 #### Conflict suppression
 <img width="350" alt="1674001955105(1)" src="https://user-images.githubusercontent.com/46414159/213049355-feefa2b3-5eea-48e0-b02d-d9b3ab3db559.png">
+through the detaching operation, the gradient of ABL is computed only for the pixels on the PDBs, but not for its neighboring pixels.
+This process indicates that, for a 3 $\times$ 3 patch, we focus on the adjustment of the class probability distribution of pixels on the PDBs only so as to move the PDBs towards the GTBs.

+Also set label smoothing to regularize the ABL by setting the largest probability of the one-hot target probability distribution to 0.8 and the rest to 0.2/7 (the parameters, 0.8 and 0.2/7 are determined through experiments).

 #### Training Loss
+$L_t=\text{CE}+\text{IoU}+w_a \text{ABL}$ where IoU is lovasz-softmax loss.

 ### Experiments
+- dataset: ADE20K, Cityscapes
 ### Notes
 - The distance transform:
   <img width="700" alt="1674005307603" src="https://user-images.githubusercontent.com/46414159/213058684-c2c2ac6d-2a4e-4d9e-9bfd-782659967032.png">